elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 ### Set up Rook

-_Only for cloud providers that doesn't natively support storage kubernetes._
+_Only for Infrastructure Providers that doesn't natively support storage kubernetes._

 Run the following command to set up Rook.